-- The benefits of this are clear; if there is nothing in your hand, there is nothing for them to grab, therefore they’re unlikely to target you
+- Firstly, If there is nothing in your hand, there is nothing for them to grab.
+Result, they’re won’t target you.

 Spreading out belongings?

-- Try switching up your laptop bag for a gym bag, they’re unlikely to steal a large bag that appears to have sweaty gym clothes in
+- Thirdly, Try switching your laptop bag for a gym bag.
+Result, they’re unlikely to steal a large bag with un valuable items.

 May 2017 showed there were 2,280 scooter-related offences recorded in the capital that month, with a suspect charged in only 1.7% of cases.